ivopr/tamagui-expo/README.md

 </div>

 ## Quick Start
-Just run the following, changing `youprojectname` to the name of your project.
+Just run the following, changing `yourappname` to the name of your project.
 ```
 npx create-expo-app yourappname -t tamagui-expo-template --no-install
 cd yourappname